sarzil-hossain/reactance/README.md

 # Reactance - User Manual
 Censorship resistant scalable VPN/Proxy automation for OpenBSD with user management for servers and cloud services.

+Supported OpenBSD versions: 7.4 (Tested)
+Note: Please do not try to set up the automation on OpenBSD 7.5 as the xray server would fail because of x/sys library in golang.
+Check out [this issue on github](https://github.com/golang/go/issues/36435) for more info.
+Until the issue is resolved, the Xray server will not work on OpenBSD 7.5 .

 ## Table of Contents
   - [Description](#description)
   - [Protocols](#protocols)